awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

 1. In the left navigation pane, choose **Customer managed keys**\.

-1. Under **Customer managed keys**, choose the customer managed CMK that you want to use to encrypt the inventory file\.
+1. Under **Customer managed keys**, choose the key that you want to use to encrypt the inventory file\.
+CMKs are Region specific and must be in the same Region as the source bucket\.

 1. Under **Key policy**, choose **Switch to policy view**\.